Labour & Industrial Relations

 Madhu.T.K

-On any ground which as per the company policy is a misconduct a protected workman can be dismissed or discharged.
-Only thing is that it should not happen while a dispute is being heard before a dispute settlement authority and on a charge which is related to the dispute.
+On any ground that, as per the company policy, constitutes misconduct, a protected workman can be dismissed or discharged.
+The only condition is that this should not occur while a dispute is being heard before a dispute settlement authority and on a charge related to the dispute.

 Madhu.T.K